plagov/payment-processing-example/README.md

 ## Run the service within IDE (preferably IntelliJ IDEA)
 Locate the `TestPaymentProcessingApplication` class under the `src/test/java/io/plagov/payment_processing/` path and run it using the IDE runner.
-It will start the application itself along with Postgres database inside the docker container.
+It will start the application itself along with a Postgres database inside the docker container.
 The service will start on the `8080` port (NB! make sure the port is available).

 ## Test the application